What is an Artificial Disc Replacement?

 Be sure to consider all risk and benefits of spine surgery before making your decision.
 Only about 10 percent of people with herniated disc issue have enough pain after six weeks of conservative (non-surgical) treatment to consider spine surgery.

-What to Expect After an Artificial Disc Replacement
+What Should Patients Expect After an Artificial Disc Replacement?

 As with any surgery you will experience some pain and discomfort.
 This is due to the incision and muscles being moved while surgery is being performed.
 If you had pain and numbness prior to your surgery, you may have these afterwards as well; especially if you had any delicate surgery around the nerve itself.
 This will gradually improve as you heal.